Skip to main content

 What Pacific islands did Germany own?

-At the outbreak of World War I, Germany’s empire in the southwestern Pacific Ocean consisted of the following territories: the northeastern corner of New Guinea; the Bismarck Archipelago; the western half of Samoa; the northern half of the Solomon Islands, including Bougainville; Nauru; and Micronesia, consisting of …
+At the start of World War I, Germany’s empire in the southwestern Pacific Ocean primarily consisted of the northeastern corner of New Guinea (known as Kaiser-Wilhelmsland), the Bismarck Archipelago, and the western half of Samoa.

 Which countries were German colonies?